Russell leads Nets past Bulls 117-100 for 3rd win in a row

 Nets: The Nets recorded their 10th road win, something they didn’t do last season until March 28. .
 Rondae Hollis-Jefferson (right adductor strain) missed his third straight game.
 Swingman Allen Crabbe (sore right knee) sat out his 11th. ...
 Before the game, coach Kenny Atkinson attributed Russell’s recent offensive success to “really finding that nice niche between scoring and finding open guys” and “really stepping it up in terms of his pace, his energy, a lot of juice out there.”

-Bulls: Coach Jim Boylen said Portis would be limited to 20 minutes. .
-G Wayne Selden Jr., acquired by the Bulls in a trade Thursday that sent guard Justin Holiday to Memphis, joined the team and was available but didn’t play. .
+Bulls: LaVine got hit in the groin late in the third period and went to bench, but returned.
+After the game, he said he was fine. .
+Boylen said before the game that Portis would be limited to 20 minutes.
+After the contest, Boylen said that restriction could be lengthened or eliminated based on how Portis feels after practices of the next two days. ...
+G Wayne Selden Jr., acquired by the Bulls in a trade Thursday that sent guard Justin Holiday to Memphis, joined the team and scored one point in a little over three minutes. ...
 The Bulls started their youthful core again, with forwards Chandler Hutchison and Lauri Markkanen, guards LaVine and Dunn and center Wendell Carter, Jr. All were first-round picks.
 Dunn, who’s 24, is the oldest in the group.
 Carter is the youngest at 19.

 UP NEXT